 When you have the sleeping board ready and the frame all tight up, you need to connect all the parts.
 You have to screw the conduits and the hinges to the board.
-You need to be careful to screw exactly the same on both sides of the board because if you make a mistake here, and one of the sides is just an inch different than the other, the two parts won’t close like they should and the whole construction will be useless.
+You need to be careful to screw exactly the same on both sides of the board because if you make a mistake here, and one of the sides is just an inch different than the other, the two parts won’t close as they should and the whole construction will be useless.

 When you have these two parts connected, it’s time to try the tent.
 You can secure the tent more seriously with screws or you can go for a more flexible solution if you like to have your tent always ready to reassemble.
 Use staplers that are easy to be taken out or duct tape, but maybe the best option is to use a stronger fix on one side and make it flexible on the other – this way you’ll be able to collect it completely on one side and make it easy for transport.

 After this, you’re almost ready to go.
 Get the whole construction to the car and mount it to the racks on the side of your car.
 If you don’t have the racks ready, you’ll need to spend a little time with this.
 You can use a standard metal construction bought from car shops for placing extra baggage, or you can make this by yourself.

 It’s nothing complicated – simply take the racks, place a few screws on the places you think it’s best on the car, and do the same on the construction that you’re about to connect to the racks.
 Of course, this means that you already planned and attached the needed parts of the construction before.
 When you’ve done this, open and close the tent altogether to see if there’s something missing.

 Try the Stairs on The Spot